conradakunga/Blog/_posts/2025-04-05-using-state-machines-in-net-part-9-calling-asynchronous-methods.md

 ![StateMachineAsyncError](../images/2025/04/StateMachineAsyncError.png)

-The IDE is complaining that we are invoving an async method within a method that isn't.
+The IDE is complaining that we are invoking an `async` method within a method that isn't.

 We can force it by immediately retrieving the `Result`: